Nature and The Great Outdoors, Hunter Valley

 Autumn brings crisp days and the changing colours of the many deciduous trees.
 As Winter advances, the valleys are shrouded by morning mist, providing great photographic opportunities.
 Spring brings another colour change, as the wattles bloom with their bright yellow flowers.
 Finally, Summer heralds long days and cool nights, and the best time for observing the many nocturnal species that call Wollombi home!

 The Watagans is the name given to the forested mountain range separating the Hunter River catchment and the Tuggerah Lakes system, which comprises both State Forest and National Park.
 The area offers many walks, from short strolls to the Great North Walk which crosses Watagan Creek Road about 18km from Laguna.
 The area is also popular with day-trippers, campers, mountain bike riders, four-wheel-drives, photographers and others who enjoy time in the great outdoors.

 Stretching over 70km from Wisemans Ferry to the Hunter Valley, Yengo National Park is a wild area of steep gorges and rocky ridges, forming part of the Greater Blue Mountains World Heritage area.
-Mt Yengo is of cultural significance to local Aboriginal communities and the historic Old Great North Road, an intact example of early 19th century convict road-building, follows the south-east boundary of the park.
-Many 4WD tracks cross the park, and 2WD vehicles can access Finchley Trig, which offers a 360º viewing platform and interpretation board, with an aboriginal engraving site nearby.
+Mt Yengo is of cultural significance to local Aboriginal communities ,and the historic Great North Road, follows the south-east boundary of the park.
+Many 4WD tracks cross the park, and 2WD vehicles can access Finchley Trig, with an aboriginal engraving site nearby.